-Since we’ve discussed shipping class rates in the about density-based pricing post, it is worth mentioning weight breaks and classification, an important part of freight pricing.
-When it comes to finding the best rate for a company’s shipping needs, freight class and weight are two pricing factors that shippers should evaluate before making the final decision.
+Weight breaks and classification are an important part of LTL freight pricing.
+When it comes to finding the best LTL shipping rates for a company’s shipping needs, freight class and weight are two pricing factors that shippers should evaluate before making the final decision.

 LTL shipments weigh between 150 and 20000 lbs., so most class rates have 5-6 weight breaks with a minimum charge per shipment.
 Here is an example:

 • 500 lbs. but less than 1,000 lbs.